A Batyrev type classification of $Q$--factorial projective toric varieties: Introduction

 From the geometric point of view, a maximally bordering chamber corresponds to giving a fibering morphism whose fibers are a suitable abelian quotient of a weighted projective space (called a \emph{fake WPS}): this is a well known fact which is essentially rooted in Reid's work \cite{Reid83}.
 See also \cite[Prop.\,1.11]{Hu-Keel} and \cite[\S\,2]{Casagrande13} for more recent results suggesting possible interesting applications, of techniques here presented, in the more general setup of Mori Dream Spaces.
 As explained in \S~\ref{ssez:geometrico}, Remark~\ref{rem:geometrico} and Remark~\ref{rem:geometrico_quot}, this fibering morphism gives the Stein factorization of the toric cover of a WPTB exhibited by Theorem~\ref{thm:maxbord}, and more generally by the previous Theorem~\ref{thm:intro}, so obtaining a commutative diagram

 whose vertical morphisms have connected fibers and whose horizontal ones are finite morphisms of toric varieties.
-Notice that if $X$ is smooth then both the finite toric morphisms $f$ and $f_0$ are trivial giving that $\phi=\varphi$ is precisely the Batyrev's projective toric bundle: \begin{itemize} \item \emph{the existence of such a commutative diagram, in the singular $\Q$--factorial case, is probably the deepest theoretical consequence of results here presented,} \item \emph{moreover, the right hand side factorization $\varphi\circ f$ presents the great advantage of being constructively described, giving a procedural approach to an ef\-fec\-ti\-ve determination of all the morphisms and varieties involved, as examples in \S~\ref{ssez:esempi} show.} \end{itemize} The last procedure can be easily implemented in any computer algebra package (we used Maple to perform all the necessary computations).
+Notice that if $X$ is smooth then both the finite toric morphisms $f$ and $f_0$ are trivial giving that $\phi=\varphi$ is precisely the Batyrev's projective toric bundle.
+The right hand side factorization $\varphi\circ f$ presents the great advantage of being constructively described, giving a procedural approach to an ef\-fec\-ti\-ve determination of all the morphisms and varieties involved, as examples in \S~\ref{ssez:esempi} show.
+The last procedure can be easily implemented in any computer algebra package (we used Maple to perform all the necessary computations).

 \halfline Let us now describe the structure of this paper and quickly summarize the further obtained results.